yakuzadave/PyAurora4X/README.md

 ## Documentation
-All additional markdown documents are stored in the `docs` directory.
+Additional markdown documents are stored in the `docs` directory.
-When adding new documentation, create a markdown file in `docs/` and reference it from the README or AGENTS.md.
+See [docs/README.md](docs/README.md) for an index of available files and guidelines on contributing new documentation.
+Remember to link any new markdown files from both that index and this README when appropriate.

 ## License